villekf/OMEGA-doc/docs/source/technical.rst

 e.g. the scatter data.
 If not a message is displayed, but the data load will still continue, unless it is the detector information that is missing as it is vital for the data load.
 Sinograms are created during the data load in all three cases.
-However, for the C++ version the sinogram creation does not occur when the ROOT data itself is loaded, but only after the file has been loaded.
+Currently, all the mex-files and the Python library file have the exact same functionality.
+The only difference is the "input" file, that handles all the input variables and data, as well as the outputs.
+If the index-based data load is used, the sinogram is not saved at the same time.
+TOF data load is handled automatically, if enabled.

 List-mode data
 ^^^^^^^^^^^^^^

-List-mode data, more specifically Siemens Inveon, Biograph mCT and Biograph Vision list-mode data, is loaded in a separate MEX-file.
-For Inveon, the source code is available (`inveon_list2matlab.cpp <https://github.com/villekf/OMEGA/blob/master/source/inveon_list2matlab.cpp>`_), but for mCT and Vision only the MEX-files themselves are distributed (i.e. a closed source release).
+List-mode data, more specifically Siemens Inveon, Biograph mCT and Biograph Vision list-mode data, is loaded in a separate MEX-file or library file in Python.
+For Inveon, the source code is available (`inveon_list2matlab.cpp <https://github.com/villekf/OMEGA/blob/master/source/inveon_list2matlab.cpp>`_), but for mCT and Vision only the MEX-files themselves are distributed (i.e. a closed source release) and at the moment there are no files for Python.
 For Inveon, the code loops through all the bit-packets, determines whether they are prompt, delay or time tags and then extracts the corresponding information.
-Static and dynamic cases are handled a bit differently; in the former case the counts are stored in one detectors x detectors sized matrix, while in the latter they are stored event-by-event basis.
-In dynamic case, however, the events are stored in a same type of (sparse) matrix as in static case for each time step with the use of ``accumarray`` function.
-Time steps are handled as with LMF data, where the index is stored where the time exceeded the previous time step.
+Sinograms are created during the data load, but not when any listmode reconstruction mode is used.

 List-mode data is saved with ``_listmode`` in the end of the filename.
 For 32-bit list-mode data (mCT only) ``_listmode_sinogram`` is added to